TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Architecture

 \subsection{Factories}

 Since agent specifications can be long and detailed, they are also tedious to write manually.
-Therefore, \TinyTroupe{} introduces a \techterm{TinyPersonFactory} that can generate full agent specifications based on simple inputs, via a phased approach as follows: \begin{enumerate} \item The experimenter inputs the characteristics of a desired distribution, which we refer to as the \emph{sampling space description}. \item Precise \emph{sampling dimensions} are generated based on the user's natural language input. \item A \emph{sampling plan} is generated, specifying how many personas following specific combinations of dimensions are to be generated. \item The plan is \emph{flattened}, that is to say, an explicit lists of combinations is produced, one for each persona to be generated. \item Finally, each of the combinations in the flattened list is used to generate a persona. \end{enumerate}
+Therefore, \TinyTroupe{} introduces a \techterm{TinyPersonFactory} that can generate full agent specifications.
+A single agent specification can be generated from a short description of the desired persona.
+It is also possible to sample from target populations, via a phased approach as follows:

-The \techterm{TinyPersonFactory} class allows the experimenter to specify a number of elements, of which we highlight: the natural language \textbf{sampling space description}; \textbf{the total size of the population} to be generated; a \textbf{post-processing function} to customize the generated agents; \textbf{additional agent characteristics} to generate the agents besides what is defined in the sampling plan, which allows for finer customizations on top of the sampling plan.
+\begin{enumerate} \item The experimenter inputs: a natural language \emph{sampling space description}; \textbf{the total size of the population} to be generated; a \textbf{post-processing function} to customize the generated agents; \textbf{additional agent characteristics} to generate the agents besides what is defined in the sampling plan, which allows for finer customizations on top of the sampling plan. \item Precise \emph{sampling dimensions} are generated based on the user's natural language input. \item A \emph{sampling plan} is generated, specifying how many personas following specific combinations of dimensions are to be generated. \item The plan is \emph{flattened}, that is to say, an explicit lists of combinations is produced, one for each persona to be generated. \item Finally, each of the combinations in the flattened list is used to generate a persona. \end{enumerate}

 \example{In our working examples, we aimed to experiment with agent populations sampled from different groups, in order to simulate, say, market research done in specific countries.
 Handcrafting such agents would be very laborious, so instead we specified the general characteristics of the population, and let \techterm{TinyPersonFactory} produce the corresponding sampling dimensions, plans and finally the agents:}